react-native-community/discussions-and-proposals/proposals/0000-lazy-bundling.md

 ## Adoption strategy / How we teach this

-Lazy bundling is not a breaking change: In development, all React Native apps already need to be connected to a working Metro server to support things like Fast Refresh, LogBox symbolication, and debugging.
+Lazy bundling is not a breaking change from the perspective of React Native apps, so we can ship and enable it by default in the course of a single release of React Native.
+In development, all React Native apps already need to be connected to a working Metro server to support things like Fast Refresh, LogBox symbolication, and debugging - and this same requirement is sufficient for lazy bundling to work.

 From user code's perspective the API for lazy bundling is `import()` + `React.lazy()`.
 These are APIs that already work in Metro (and in React web apps in general) so they do not need to be taught, but they are probably not used very often in existing React Native code (since they do not perform any form of bundle splitting by default).